Comparing The Top 3 Vocal Synthesizers

 Pros:

-• High quality voice banks
+• High-quality voice banks

-• More user input and flexibility
+• More flexibility and user input

 Cons: